osatoi/Amazon-Sales-Report/README.md

 ---

 ### Problem Statement.
-A forensic detailed analysis were carried out on the
+A forensic detailed analysis were carried out on a company in india, this company needed to build an headquarter in india, My team and I Were entrusted with the task of predicting the best location(i.e city) for the headquarter.

+After critical thoughts, some questions needed an answer:
  - What are the most bought Size?
  - Which city or cities should we invest in more?
- - How do we encourage sales?
+ - How do we encourage sales generally?